-Northwestern Connecticut Community College of the State of Connecticut will not discriminate against any individual on the grounds of race, color, religious creed, sex, age, national origin, ancestry, present or past history of mental disorder, deafness, genetic information, marital status, sexual orientation, learning disability, physical disability, including but not limited to blindness, or prior conviction of a crime, unless the provisions of sections 46a-60(b) or 46a-81(b) of the Connecticut General Statutes are controlling, or there is a bona fide occupational qualification excluding persons in one of the above protected groups.
+Northwestern Connecticut Community College of the State of Connecticut will not discriminate against any individual on the grounds of race, color, religious creed, age, sex, marital status, civil union status, national origin or ancestry, sexual orientation, transgender status, gender identity or expression, genetic information, present or past history of mental disability, intellectual disability, learning disability or physical disability, or prior conviction of a crime, unless the provisions of sections 46a-60(b) or 46a-81(b) of the Connecticut General Statutes are controlling, or there is a bona fide occupational qualification excluding persons in one of the above protected groups.
 With respect to the foregoing, discrimination on the basis of sex shall include sexual harassment as defined in section 46a-68(8) of the Connecticut General Statutes.
 Although it is recognized that there are bona fide occupational qualifications which provide for exception from employment prohibition, it is understood these exceptions are to be applied pursuant to section 46a-68-33 of the Administrative Regulations.

 Further, the College will not discriminate against any person on the grounds of political beliefs, or veteran status.
 Any person having inquiries concerning Northwestern Connecticut Community College's compliance with the regulations implementing Title VI, Title IX or Section 504 is directed to contact Ruth Gonzalez, Director of Student Development, Green Woods Hall, (860) 738-6315, RGonzalez@nwcc.edu, who has been designated by the College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX and Section 504.
-Any person having inquiries concerning NCCC's compliance with the regulations may also contact the U.S. Department of Education, Office for Civil Rights, Boston Office, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, 617-289-0111, OCR.
-Boston@ed.gov
+Any person having inquiries concerning NCCC's compliance with the regulations may also contact the U.S. Department of Education, Office for Civil Rights, Boston Office, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, 617-289-0111, Email: OCR.Boston@ed.gov